MicrosoftDocs/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 - **[Start-SPMTMigration](https://docs.microsoft.com/en-us/powershell/module/spmt/Start-SPMTTask.md)**<br>
 This cmdlet will start the registered SPMT migration.

-### Return object of current session
+### Return the object of current session
 - **[Get-SPMTMigration](https://docs.microsoft.com/en-us/powershell/module/spmt/Get-SPMTMigration.md)**<br>
-Return object of current session.
-It includes information regarding to current tasks and current settings.
+Return the object of the current session.
+This includes the status of current tasks and current session level settings.
+Current task status includes:
+     - Count of scanned files
+     - Count of migrated files
+    -  Any migration error messages.

-### Stop your current migration session
+### Stop your current migration
 - **[Stop-SPMTMigration](https://docs.microsoft.com/en-us/powershell/module/spmt/Stop-SPMTMigration.md)**<br>
 This cmdlet will cancel the current migration.

-### Show your migration status details
+### Show your migration status details in the console
 - **[Show-SPMTMigration](https://docs.microsoft.com/en-us/powershell/module/spmt/Show-SPMTMigration.md)**<br>
 If you start the migration in *NoShow* mode, running the **Show-SPMTMigration** cmdlet will display the task ID, data source location, target location and migration status in the console.
 Pressing Ctrl+C will return to *NoShow* mode.